-Here are just a few other ways that ADHD can affect relationships, both romantic and platonic.
+As you may have already experienced, the symptoms of ADHD can cause individuals additional stress or conflict in various types of relationships.
+Here are just a few ways that ADHD can impact relationships, both romantic and platonic.

 The person with ADHD may get down on themselves for not being able to remember simple requests or tasks.
 They may forget when or where they are supposed to meet someone.
 Often, this can make a partner feel stood up.
 The resulting frustration can create insecurity and cause the other partner to feel unloved.